lloydrichards/base_bevr-stack/README.md

 A modern full-stack TypeScript monorepo with end-to-end type safety, using Bun, Effect, Vite, and React.
 Heavily inspired by the [bhvr](https://bhvr.dev/) stack but the addition of Effect and Turborepo.
+Includes a Model Context Protocol (MCP) server for AI assistant integrations.

 ## Features